 One Low-Cost Step towards Modernization

 A wide range of creative ideas is required to tackle the enormous task of modernizing schools.
-Deploying on-demand, centralized and secure charging towers is an innovative solution that will get your school one step closer to improving its infrastructure grade.
-Charging towers offer modern convenience without expensive facilities updates, bringing your school into the 21st century at a low cost.
+Deploying on-demand, centralized and secure charging towers is an innovative smart classroom management solution that will get your school one step closer to improving its infrastructure grade.
+Charging towers and charging carts offer modern convenience without expensive facilities updates, bringing your school into the 21st century at a low cost.
 Check out these seven benefits of secure charging towers for schools:

 - Save money on infrastructure updates: Eliminate the need for new outlets.
 An optional pedestal for the Putnam 18 Tower allows you to charge 36 Chromebook, small laptop or tablet devices in two stacked charging stations with one outlet plug.